 Nonprofit organizations can only be as strong as their volunteer boards.
 Marlboro College is committed to the growth and development of nonprofit boards and their members.
 By popular demand, Marlboro will offer its second Board Leadership Institute in the spring of 2016.
 In partnership with Youth Services, United Way of Windham County, and SEVEDS, we will also offer Get on Board Windham County a popular program for young professionals thinking about board service.
 These programs combine to provide skills development and networking opportunities for trustees serving nonprofits of all sizes, while also helping young professionals begin their work as the next generation of nonprofit board members.

 The Board Leadership Institute is a collection of workshops that, taken together, introduce board members to the most important knowledge and skills for successful board service.
 We frequently hear from boards who want help transforming their organizational culture, or that need assistance being effective leaders and champions for the nonprofits they serve.
 For greatest impact on a board as a whole, we highly recommend that a board sign up for the full series as a board team, and have steeply discounted this option to make it as affordable as possible.
 There are also ticket options for individual sitting board members who wish to complete the series, and for those who want to attend only a subset of the workshops.
-The 2016 series will begin on Saturday, March 3, 2016.
+The 2016 series will begin on Saturday, March 5, 2016.
+REGISTER NOW

 "In a place like Vermont where the population tends to skew to the older end of things and especially with regard to board service, it can be difficult for excited and well-qualified young folks to break in to an organization's board.
 It serves the organizations, youth of the community, and the boards themselves to have new perspectives and people on the board.
 I would not have served on a board without this program.
 Both myself and my organization are better for it." – 2012-13 Fellow